 This game is played much like the classic backyard game of freeze tag, but the player who is “it” has to act like a monkey.
-When a player is tagged, rather than freezing in place, she jumps around and acts like a monkey.
-Once a player is turned into a monkey, she has to continue to imitate a monkey as she helps the original monkey tag the remaining players.
+When a player is tagged, rather than freezing in place, he or she jumps around and acts like a monkey.
+Once a player is turned into a monkey, he or she has to continue to imitate a monkey and helps the original monkey tag the remaining players.
 Every time a player is tagged, another

-Cut banana shapes from yellow cardstock.
-Write the word “monkey” on one of them.
+Cut banana shapes from yellow cardstock, and write the word “monkey” on one of them.
 Write the names of other safari animals on the remaining bananas.
 Place them in a safari hat.
 Have the kids gather in a circle and take turns picking a banana out of the hat.
-If a player chooses an animal other than the monkey, he has to run around the circle imitating that animal.
-When a player chooses the monkey banana, however, he is the lucky winner of a prize.
+If a player chooses an animal other than the monkey, he or she has to run around the circle imitating that animal.
+When a player chooses the monkey banana, however, he or she is the lucky winner of a prize.
 Keep playing until everyone has a turn to be the lucky monkey.

 Catch the Snake's Tail

-Gather the players and have them line up, each player holding the waist of the player in front of her.
+Gather the players and have them line up, with each player holding the waist of the player in front of him or her.
 The line they form is a snake.
-The object of the game is for the snake to catch its own tail.
-The first player in line will lead the rest of the snake around the jungle as he tries to catch up to and touch the last player in line.
+The object of the game is for the snake to catch its tail.
+The first player in line will lead the rest of the snake around the jungle as he or she tries to catch up to and touch the last player in line.
 The snake chain must not be broken or the snake will have to return to the starting line and start over.